 My specialty is food science and novel cooking methods, but I’ve previously spoken on quantum mechanics, particle physics, astronomy and climate change.
 I am also passionate about rationality and science based policy.

 I’m the MC of BrisScience, a series of free public lectures on cutting edge science held in Brisbane.
 I’ve also presented in countries around the world, including Kenya, Bhutan, Sri Lanka and Antarctica (albeit only to penguins).
 More details here!

 MC and performer

 In addition to my science communication, I often MC, chair or host other events.
 I was MC at the fantastic Women in Technology Awards last year – and excited to be invited back for 2019!
-In the past, this has included chairing panel discussions for the Brisbane Writers Festival, acting as an advisor and chair for the Brisbane IDEAS Festival, compering the Seniors Helpline Jazz and Swing Night and, of course, weddings and birthday parties.
+In the past, this has included chairing panel discussions for the Brisbane Writers Festival, acting as an advisor and chair for the Brisbane IDEAS Festival, compering the Seniors Helpline Jazz and Swing Night and, of course, the obligatory weddings and birthday parties.